Jenoelle/code-challenge/README.md

 #### Unused : DatabaseHelper

 Example of a SQLiteOpenHelper Database helper, examples on database creation, querying a database, etc...
+A local database on the user's device could save information about the questions and save the user's personal progress.
+Having a local database takes up storage but, as apposed to fetching from a server, local storage avoids connectivity issues and faster access.

 ### UI